-ATBA, developed in accordance with ISO Procedures, will serve as the starting point for the deliverability baseline for testing under summer peak system conditions, subject to ISO Procedures and the following: - 25.7.8.2.1 All Class Year CRIS Projects will be evaluated on an aggregate Class
+25.7.8.2.1.1 The current Class Year ATBA, developed in accordance with ISO Procedures, will serve as the starting point for the deliverability baseline for testing under summer peak system conditions, subject to ISO Procedures and the following:

-Year basis.
+25.7.8.2.1 All Class Year CRIS Projects will be evaluated on an aggregate Class Year basis.
 Deliverability will be determined through a shift from generation to generation within the Capacity Regions in New York State.

-Each Capacity
+Each Capacity Region will be tested on an individual basis.

-Region will be tested on an individual basis. - 25.7.8.2.2 Each entity requesting External CRIS Rights will request a certain number of MW to be evaluated for deliverability pursuant to Section 25.7.11 of this Attachment S. The MW of an entity requesting External CRIS Rights will not be derated for the deliverability analysis. - 25.7.8.2.3 Each Developer requesting CRIS will request that a certain number of MW be evaluated for deliverability, such MW not to exceed the maximum levels set forth in Section 25.8.1 of this Attachment S. The MW requested by a Developer will represent Installed Capacity, and will be derated for the deliverability analysis.
-The MW requested by a Resource with an Energy Duration Limitation will represent Installed Capacity based on the Developerselected duration (i.e., its expected maximum injection capability in MW hours for the Developer-selected duration) and will also be derated for the deliverability analysis.
+- 25.7.8.2.1.2 Each entity requesting External CRIS Rights will request a certain number of MW to be evaluated for deliverability pursuant to Section 25.7.11 of this Attachment S. The MW of an entity requesting External CRIS Rights will not be derated for the deliverability analysis. - 25.7.8.2.1.3 Each Developer requesting CRIS will request that a certain number of MW be evaluated for deliverability, such MW not to exceed the maximum levels set forth in Section 25.8.1 of this Attachment S. The MW requested by a Developer will represent Installed Capacity, and will be derated for the deliverability analysis.
 At the conclusion of the analysis, the ISO will reconvert only the deliverable MW and report them in terms of MW of Installed Capacity using the same derating factor utilized at the beginning of the deliverability analysis.

 A derated generator capacity incorporating availability is used.
 This derated generator capacity is based on the unforced capacity or "UCAP" or Net UCAP, as applicable, of each resource and can be referred to as the UCAP Deration Factor ("UCDF").
 The UCDF used is the average from historic ICAP to UCAP translations on a Capacity Region basis, as determined in accordance with ISO Procedures.
-For Class Years prior to and including Class Year 2017, this is the average EFORd, which will be used for all non intermittent ICAP providers.
+This is the average EFORd, which will be used for all non intermittent ICAP providers.
 The UCDF for intermittent resources will be calculated based on their resource type in accordance with ISO Procedures.
-For Class Years commencing after the completion of Class Year 2017, the UCDF used is the average EFORd, which will be used for all ICAP providers that are not Intermittent Power Resources (resources that are not Intermittent Power Resources include Energy Storage Resources).
-The UCDF for Intermittent Power Resources will be calculated based on their resource type in accordance with ISO Procedures.
-Resources with an Energy Duration Limitations evaluated for CRIS will be derated to reflect the Developers' selected duration.
-Facilities comprised of units of different technologies will be derated using a blended UCDF that combines the UCDF of the individual units within the facility; provided however, that if the facility includes load reduction, the load reduction would not impact the UCDF of the facility.